Skip to main content Accessibility information

 Q5 Is there a placement?

 Yes, there are 50 hours of placement during year two alongside the other modules.
-You will be supported in seeking and commencing a placement of your choosing.
-Placements have included: nursery work, school wellbeing support, working on NHS wards, delivering on the on campus menopause cafe, working as a research assistant with a lecturer, working for a local charity in prison.
+You will be supported to find a placement of your choosing.
+Placements have included: nursery work, school wellbeing support, working on NHS wards, delivering the on-campus menopause cafe, working as a research assistant with a lecturer, working for a local charity in prison.

 Q6 What do your graduates do?

 Our students are supported throughout their degree to work towards the career they are interested in.
-Many of our graduates continue into post graduate study, in research or to train to become a psychologist, health professional or teacher.
-Others have taken the skills and knowledge they have developed and stepped into roles such as assistant psychologists, working in management and marketing, developing their own business and working in roles to provide animal assisted therapy, and so many more!
+Many of our graduates continue into postgraduate study, whether to continue to explore research questions they may have explored as an undergraduate, or specifically to train to become a psychologist, health professional or teacher.
+Others have taken the skills and knowledge from their degree into roles such as assistant psychologists, working in management and marketing, providing animal assisted therapy, developing their own business, and so many more!

 Apply now for this course